lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

 - Using Test-Driven Development approach consistently
 - Using Docker Compose to containerize Qdrant and Neo4j databases
 - Separate development and testing database instances to ensure test isolation
+- Using LRU cache for database clients to implement singleton pattern

 ## Tech Stack
 - Backend: FastAPI (Python)